antonycourtney/tabli/src/tabli-core/src/NOTES.md

 - Format source using 'standard' https://www.npmjs.com/package/standard

-- Right now we transfer selection to the active window and active tab when we get a window focus change event.
+X  Right now we transfer selection to the active window and active tab when we get a window focus change event.
 For consistency we should also transfer when we get an active tab change event.

 X BUG: New Tab doesn't seem to change title / URL.
 Repro: click on new tab on tab bar, type any URL.
 Conjecture:  Need to handle 'tab replaced' event